 Picking a puppy with the right temperament for you and your family will make owning a Cocker Spaniel a delightful walk in the park!
-Learn how to pick a puppy that's just right for your family.
+Learn how to choose a puppy that's just right for you and your family.

 When it comes to picking a puppy, it's so tempting just to choose the first cute Cocker Spaniel that comes trotting merrily towards you.

 But just like our children, puppies have different temperaments; they're all individuals with their own little personalities and some much easier to manage than others!

 For example, you'll find Cocker Spaniel pups that range from being just a little subservient, to the very timid (so timid, they're scared of their own shadows!), and others that are very dominant in nature.

 Also, some pups can be fiercely independent, whereas others may be tiresomely dependent upon their owners and follow them everywhere.
 Yes, even to the loo!

 In addition to that, and surprisingly, not all puppies like human contact.
 Some will deliberately move away to avoid being touched or stroked, some may patiently 'tolerate' human contact, and there are those that would love to be stroked and cuddled all day long!